Eat & Drink

 best italian restaurants newcastle

-Basement on Market Street has long been an inner city favourite for Italian fare.
+Market St Basement has long been an inner-city favourite for Italian fare.
 It's an atmospheric spot perfect for a date night or a meal out with friends.
-Build your own antipasto to share, or choose from the classic Italian starters like Arancini, which change depending on the Chef's special.
-The Rigatoni Alla Vodka is a stand-out on the pasta menu, as is the Picante pizza.
-Basement on Market St is also known for its cocktails – the Limoncello Sorbita is an ideal accompaniment to an Italian feast.
+Build your own antipasto to share, or choose from the classic Italian starters.
+Market St Basement is also known for its cocktails – the Limoncello Sorbita is an ideal accompaniment to an Italian feast.

 Where: 2/2 Market St, Newcastle